zumo64/elastic-jmeter/README.rst

 If planning to use the es_test_setup.bash (generate sample bulk ingest scripts)  you need :
 1.  npm
 2.  coffeescript (see http://coffeescript.org/)
+3.  run npm install from within the coffee folder

 If planning to perform scan and scroll queries from Jmeter :
 3. you need python